Colorado Avalanche–Detroit Red Wings brawl: Aftermath

 Mike Vernon, who won his 300th career game, believed the brawl-filled game "brought the Red Wings together" in time for the playoffs.
 Red Wings broadcaster Ken Kal surmised that the game was a turning point as far as the team's success went.
-Colorado head coach Marc Crawford, meanwhile, wondered why McCarty did not receive a game misconduct for his largely one-sided instigation and subsequent fight with Lemieux (McCarty received a double-minor for roughing for that incident, and also received a fighting major later in the game).
-Subsequently, Avalanche right winger Mike Keane criticized Draper for having McCarty fight on his behalf.
+Avalanche head coach Marc Crawford, meanwhile, wondered why McCarty did not receive a game misconduct for his largely one-sided instigation and subsequent fight with Lemieux, while Avalanche general manager Pierre Lacroix immediately protested the game to NHL officials.
+Avalanche right winger Mike Keane criticized the Red Wings for not settling the issue when both teams played in Denver.

-A similar free-for-all between the teams took place on May 22, during game four of the Western Conference finals at Joe Louis Arena, when during a penalty-filled game, Crawford was seen screaming obscenities at Red Wings head coach Scotty Bowman across the glass separating the two benches.
+A similar free-for-all between the teams took place on May 22, during Game 4 of the Western Conference Finals at Joe Louis Arena, when during a penalty-filled game, Marc Crawford was seen screaming obscenities at Scotty Bowman across the glass separating the two benches.
 Bowman then told Crawford, "I knew your father before you did, and I don't think he'd be very proud of how you're acting."
 The Wings won that game 6–0 and went on to win the series in six games, en route to capturing the Stanley Cup.
 Crawford was fined $10,000 for the tirade.

-The next season during a game on November 11, 1997, between the two teams, McCarty and Lemieux began to throw punches seconds after the opening faceoff, much to the delight of the Joe Louis Arena crowd.
+The next season during a game between the two teams on November 11, 1997, McCarty and Lemieux began to throw punches seconds after the opening faceoff, much to the delight of the Joe Louis Arena crowd.